cochran4/OnlineLatentStateLearning/README.md

 Folders are divided as follows:

-- Approaches: contains learning models used in the paper (e.g., LatentState is the complete latent-state model presented in the paper).
+- Approaches: contains learning models used in the paper (e.g., LatentState is the latent-state model presented in the paper).

 - Common Files: contains all the files that are used by simulation examples